-With all the different choices out there, it can be tough figuring out which machine is right for the job.
-So, we’ve rounded up our top picks to get you through online classes or in-person ones.
-And, our price comparison tool included should help you find the best deals on these laptops.
+Since there are so many options out there and it can be hard figuring out which one is up to the task, we’ve collected our top picks for the best teacher laptops here, no matter if you need it for online or in-person classes.
+We’ve also included our price comparison tool to help you find the best deals on these laptops.

 The MacBook Air (M1, 2020) may have received a huge refresh with the new M1 chip, but the update thankfully did not come with a price increase.
 This impressive machine is still the cheapest of Apple’s laptop line, making it an ideal option for any teachers who want or need to stay in the Apple Ecosystem.
 And, while it doesn’t come with a radical redesign, that M1 chip offers an impressive performance boost, almost on par with the Intel-powered 13” Pros.
 Additionally, the battery life is phenomenal and the laptop’s fanless design means you won’t hear any annoying computer noise when using it.
 This is no doubt the best laptop for teachers 2021 has to offer.